-In 2010, after backpacking in Mexico for the winter, Meaghan and Cory moved to Woodmore, Manitoba with dreams of living on a farm, helping the family farm with sales and owning a business.
-They wanted to share with others the meats and vegetables that they had access for themselves and their passion for good wholesome food.
+She enjoys farm life, helping the family farm with sales and owning a business.
+She wanted to share with others the meats she had access for herself and her family and also her passion for good wholesome food.

 Founders of Wild Fire Angus Ranch